equivalent/equivalent.github.io/_posts/article/2016-08-02-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.markdown

+---
+layout: article_post
+categories: article
-# Ruby Enumerable, Enumerator, Lazy and domain specific collection objects
+title:  "Ruby Enumerable, Enumerator, Lazy and domain specific collection objects"
+disq_id: 28
+description:
+  Ruby has couple of nifty tricks  up its sleeves to deal with collection objects so that they map your domain.
+In this article we will look on Enumerator, Lazy Enumerator and Enumerable and how to implement API collection objects in Plain Ruby so that they can be used in similar way as you would use Rails scopes
+redirect_from:
+  - "/blogs/28"
+---

-> Entire source code can be found here: https://gist.github.com/equivalent/70d82d228ca957b21a4d968353f367b8 ([mirror](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs_gist/enumerables_enumerators_and_lazynes.rb))
+> Entire source code can be found here: <https://gist.github.com/equivalent/70d82d228ca957b21a4d968353f367b8> ([mirror](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs_gist/enumerables_enumerators_and_lazynes.rb))

 In this article I'm trying to explain Ruby Eumerator, Lazy Enumerator and Enumerable module but mainly show some examples how to implement them in a real Application